QCD matter at a finite magnetic field and nonzero chemical potential: Results and discussions

 (v) Our model successfully reproduces the temperature dependence of the quadratic fluctuations of conserved charges and their correlations calculated by LQCD at $eB=0$ and 0.04 GeV$^2$ \cite{LQCD_5, LQCD_6}.
+At high temperatures without a magnetic field, the quadratic baryon-number fluctuation from pQCD has been shown to be compatible with LQCD results \cite{pQCD_fluctuation1}.
+Our results are therefore consistent with the pQCD predictions in the high-temperature regime.
 However, at the stronger field strength $eB=0.14$ GeV$^2$, our model underestimates these quantities, despite capturing a similar overall temperature trend.
-This discrepancy underscores the inherent limitations of our model in strong magnetic fields.
-A key oversimplification in our current model is the assignment of a $g$-factor of 2 to all particles.
-For composite hadrons such as protons and neutrons, this is inaccurate.
-The proton, for instance, possesses a large anomalous magnetic moment with $g_p \approx 5.586$.
-In a strong magnetic field, this substantial anomalous moment dramatically enhances the thermal excitation of baryons and antibaryons.
+This discrepancy highlights inherent limitations of our model.
+A key oversimplification is that we assign a Landé $g$-factor of 2 to all charged particles with nonzero spin and neglect the AMM effects of neutral particles.
+This is inaccurate for composite hadrons.
+For instance, the proton has a large anomalous magnetic moment with $g_p \approx 5.586$.
+In a strong magnetic field, this substantial anomalous moment dramatically enhances the thermal excitation of baryons and antibaryons \cite{anomalous_magnetic_moments}.
 Our model, with $g=2$, severely underestimates this enhancement, leading to a significant underprediction of baryon-number fluctuations $\hat{\chi}_2^B$ and their correlations with charge, such as $\hat{\chi}_{11}^{BQ}$.
 Moreover, in the high-temperature region, our model assumes the system is an ideal parton gas.
 However, at such strong field strengths, interactions among quarks can become significant.
 The IPG model ignores these interaction effects, which are inherently included in LQCD calculations.